SilverCodeGuru/aanarkedaane/mongo/0-installation.md

 1. install mongosh on windows by downloading and running it.
 1. install mongodb compass on windows by downloading and running it.
 1. install mongosh on wsl
 1. from terminal connect to locally running mongodb using following command -

 ```bash
 mongosh mongodb://localhost:27017
 ```

+1. install mongo tools to install mongorestore to populate trainig databases